-NOTE 2: For clarification purposes, in certain regulatory jurisdictions, the commerce of devices incorporating human tissues is not allowed.

-- 3.23 Model: The name and/or number used to represent one medical device, or a family of medical devices to group many variations that have shared characteristics.
-(IMDRF/RPS WG/N19:2016) - 3.24 Packaging: Product to be used for the containment, protection, handling, delivery, storage, transport and presentation of goods, from raw materials to processed goods, from the producer to the user or consumer, including processor, assembler or other intermediary.
-(ISO 21067-1:2016) - 3.25 Patient: An individual under the care of a healthcare provider who may benefit from the action of a medical device.
+- NOTE 3: For clarification purposes, in certain regulatory jurisdictions, the commerce of devices incorporating human tissues is not allowed. - 3.23.
+Model: The name and/or number used to represent one medical device, or a family of medical devices to group many variations that have shared characteristics.
+(IMDRF/RPS WG/N19:2016) - 3.24.
+Packaging: Product to be used for the containment, protection, handling, delivery, storage, transport and presentation of goods, from raw materials to processed goods, from the producer to the user or consumer, including processor, assembler or other intermediary.
+(ISO 21067-1:2016) - 3.25.
+Patient: An individual under the care of a healthcare provider who may benefit from the action of a medical device.
 A patient may also be a user of a medical device.

-- 3.26 Performance: The ability of a medical device to achieve its intended purpose as stated by the manufacturer.
-Performance may include both clinical and technical aspects. - 3.27 Performance of an IVD Medical Device: The ability of an IVD medical device to achieve its intended use/intended purpose as claimed by the manufacturer.
+(IMDRF/GRRP WG/N47:2024) - 3.26.
+Performance: The ability of a medical device to achieve its intended purpose as stated by the manufacturer.
+Performance may include both clinical and technical aspects.
+(IMDRF/GRRP WG/N47:2024) - 3.27.
+Performance of an IVD Medical Device: The ability of an IVD medical device to achieve its intended use/intended purpose as claimed by the manufacturer.
 The performance of an IVD medical device consists of the analytical and, where applicable, the clinical performance supporting the intended use of the IVD medical device.
-(GHTF/SG5/N6:2012) - 3.28 Personalized Medical Device: a generic term to describe any of the types of devices that are intended for a particular individual, which could be either a custom-made, patient-matched, or adaptable medical device.
-(IMDRF/PMD WG/N49) - 3.29 Precaution: Information regarding any special care users should exercise for the safe and effective use of the device or IVD device, or to avoid damage to the device or IVD medical device that could occur as a result of use, including misuse (Adapted from ISO 18113-1). - 3.30 Regulatory Authority (RA): A government body or other entity that exercises a legal right to control the use or sale of medical devices within its jurisdiction, and that may take enforcement action to ensure that medical products marketed within its jurisdiction comply with legal requirements.
-(IMDRF/GRRP WG/N40:2017) - 3.31 Risk: Combination of the probability of occurrence of harm and the severity of that harm.
-(ISO/IEC Guide 51:2014) - 3.32 Residual Risk: Risk remaining after risk reduction measures have been implemented.
-(ISO/IEC Guide 51:2014). - 3.33 Safety: Freedom from unacceptable risk.
-(ISO/IEC Guide 51:2014) - 3.34 Serial Number: A unique sequence of numbers or letters in a series used to identify an individual unit of a medical device (IMDRF/RPS WG/N19:2016). - 3.35 Self-Testing: Use of a medical device or IVD medical device by a lay user who is responsible for collecting the data or specimen, by themselves and on themselves, relying solely on the instructions provided by the manufacturer.
+(GHTF/SG5/N6:2012) - 3.28.
+Personalized Medical Device: a generic term to describe any of the types of devices that are intended for a particular individual, which could be either a custom-made, patient-matched, or adaptable medical device.
+(IMDRF/PMD WG/N49:2018) - 3.29.
+Precaution: Information regarding any special care users should exercise for the safe and effective use of the device or IVD device, or to avoid damage to the device or IVD medical device that could occur as a result of use, including misuse.
+(Modified from ISO 18113-1:2022) - 3.30.
+Regulatory Authority (RA): A government body or other entity that exercises a legal right to control the use or sale of medical devices within its jurisdiction, and that may take enforcement action to ensure that medical products marketed within its jurisdiction comply with legal requirements.
+(IMDRF/GRRP WG/N40:2024) - 3.31.
+Risk: Combination of the probability of occurrence of harm and the severity of that harm.
+(ISO/IEC Guide 51:2014) - 3.32.
+Residual Risk: Risk remaining after risk reduction measures have been implemented.
+(ISO/IEC Guide 51:2014) - 3.33.
+Safety: Freedom from unacceptable risk.
+(ISO/IEC Guide 51:2014) - 3.34.
+Serial Number: A unique sequence of numbers or letters in a series used to identify an individual unit of a medical device.
+(IMDRF/RPS WG/N19:2016) - 3.35.
+Self-Testing: Use of a medical device or IVD medical device by a lay user who is responsible for collecting the data or specimen, by themselves and on themselves, relying solely on the instructions provided by the manufacturer.
 This use can also include performing the test and interpreting the results by themselves and on themselves.

-NOTE: Self-testing may include a third-party caregiver
+NOTE: Self-testing may include a third-party caregiver (IMDRF/GRRP WG/N47:2024)

-(Modified from IMDRF/GRRP WG/N47:2018)

-3.36 Shelf-Life: Period of time until the expiry date during which a medical device or IVD medical device in its original packaging maintains its stability under the storage conditions specified by the manufacturer.
+3.36.
+Shelf-Life: Period of time until the expiry date during which a medical device or IVD medical device in its original packaging maintains its stability under the storage conditions specified by the manufacturer.

-NOTE: Stability (3.38) and expiry date (3.10) are related concepts
+NOTE: Stability (3.38) and expiry date (3.10) are related concepts (Modified from ISO 18113-1:2022)

-(Adapted from ISO 18113-1:2009)